 9 Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction.
 10 For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.

 11 But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.

-You see, the things that we love take a special place in our hearts.
-And when we love something inappropriate, it takes a place in our hearts that it is not supposed to have, and it begins to corrupt us.
+The things we love take a special place in our hearts.
+And when we love something inappropriate, it takes a place in our hearts that it is not supposed to have.
+There it slowly begins to corrupt us.

 So what does it mean to love money?
 It means to give money a place in your heart that rightfully belongs to God.
 Do you worship money?
-Do you trust in your money?
-Do you desire money above everything else?
+Trust in your money?
+Desire money above everything else?

 Love of money can manifest in our relationships with other people as well.
 Does money take a place in your heart that should belong to your spouse or children?
 Does money come first in your priorities?
 Do you spend more time pursuing money than you do building relationships with them?
 If so, then you may love money more than you love your family.

 You can’t trust money to tell you right from wrong.

 God wants to guide us throughout our lives.
 But when we give money a place that should belong to God, we are led more by our greed than by His voice.
 Instead of having God as our moral compass, money becomes our conscience.
 And you can’t trust money to tell you right from wrong.

 As you walk the road to financial freedom, make sure that money doesn’t take an inappropriate place in your heart.
 Follow the advice at the end of the passage above: “Pursue righteousness, godliness, faith, love, endurance and gentleness.”